 - Entry between $60K and $120K with experience

 - MBA graduates can earn up to $155K per year

 After graduates with a business administration degree work in their fields for a few years, they can move up into higher-paying management positions.
-According to the BLS, the median business management salary was $102,590 in 2018.
+According to the U.S. Bureau of Labor Statistics, the median business management salary was $102,450 in 2021.
 Having a master of business administration will boost earnings even further.
 According to the Financial Times, the average salary for an MBA three years after graduation was $142,000 in 2018.

 Out of the hundreds of job descriptions for this broad occupational segment, here are eight positions you can reasonably pursue after graduating from a business administration program at Florida National University:

 Job #1.
 Procurement Officer